Kemp's ridley sea turtle: Distribution

 Juveniles and subadults, in contrast, regularly migrate into the Atlantic Ocean and occupy the coastal waters of the continental shelf of North America from southern Florida to Cape Cod, Massachusetts, and occasionally northward.
 The time periods of these migrations appear to be growing longer due to rising sea temperatures.
 Accidental and vagrant records are known with some regularity from throughout the northern Atlantic Ocean and Mediterranean Sea, where the Gulf Stream is believed to play a significant role in their dispersal.
-Confirmed records from Newfoundland to Venezuela in the west; to Ireland, the Netherlands, Malta in the Mediterranean, and numerous localities in between are known in the east, although more than 95% of these involve juveniles or subadults.
-Several reports from the African coast from Morocco to Cameroon involve unverified specimens and may include misidentified L. olivacea.
+Confirmed records from Newfoundland to Venezuela in the west; to Ireland, the Netherlands, Malta in the Mediterranean, and numerous localities in between are known in the east.
+However, more than 95% of these involve juveniles or subadults.
+Several reports from the African coast from Morocco to Cameroon involve unverified specimens and may include misidentified olive ridley sea turtle (L. olivacea).

-In November 2021 a male was found alive on Talacre beach in North Wales.
+In November 2021, a male was found alive on Talacre beach in North Wales.
 The turtle was taken to the Anglesey Sea Zoo for treatment, with the intent of eventual transportation back to the Gulf of Mexico.

 Feeding and life history

 Feeding

 Kemp's ridley turtle feeds on mollusks, crustaceans (such as floating crabs and shrimp), jellyfish, fish, algae or seaweed, and sea urchins.
 Juveniles primarily are pelagic surface-feeders, while adults are opportunistic bottom-feeders that feed primarily on crabs.
 Research has shown that dives made by these turtles, including those made to forage, may be longer at night.
 Comparing dietary habits of head-started turtles (turtles raised in captivity before release) and wild turtles found little difference in variance in feeding habits, but variability exists in feeding habits due to habitat differences and maturation of the turtles.
-Variation in habitat region, as well as prey availability, were found to alter diet composition.
+Variation in habitat region, as well as prey availability, was found to alter diet composition.
 Regional diet compositions aid in conservation efforts through enabling predicting food sources becoming affected by major events.